aymanapatel/microfronend-world/doc/single-spa/SingleSPA.md

 ### Unit test

-Can use the traditional unit test frameowkrs such as Jest, Enzyme etc for testing individual component.
+Can use the traditional unit test frameworks such as Jest, Enzyme etc for testing individual component.

 ### E2E test

-In Microfrontends, it is recommended to have focus on E2E tests as most unknowns arise during integrating different microfrontend.
+In Microfrontends, it is recommended to have focus on E2E tests as the most unknowns and regression arise during integrating different microfrontend.
 [Reference blog](https://kentcdodds.com/blog/the-testing-trophy-and-testing-classifications])

 A recommended setup of E2E test would be: